ArtyomMinsk/spambase/README.md

 # Spamalot

-Classify spam using the Spambase dataset.
-Python module `scikit-learn`
+Classify spam using the Spambase dataset with the Python module `scikit-learn`.

 ## Description